As Fast As Possible

-Chances are you are seeing something which makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect”.
+Chances are you are experiencing something that makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect”.

-The Soap Opera Effect or SOE for short, is actually a feature of many modern televisions.
+The Soap Opera Effect or SOE for short, is actually a trait of many modern televisions.
 It’s also called “motion smoothing”, “motion interpolation”, or “frame interpolation”.
-Different TV manufacturers also have their own proprietary terms for this technology such as LG’s TruMotion.
+Different TV manufacturers also have their own proprietary expressions for this technology such as LG’s TruMotion.

 It’s a matter of preference, actually.
 Some people don’t notice it, some hate it and some people like it.
 Mostly though, people seem to hate it, because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.

 How Does Motion Interpolation Work?